 - Complete a Probationary Driver Program - 3 Points Reduced

 If you are facing penalties for traffic violations, do not hesitate to call the skilled attorneys at LS&P Lawyers by dialing (908) 709-0500.
 With our representation, you can avoid major repercussions that can affect every aspect of your personal and professional life.
-Get in touch with us to receive a no-cost consultation.
+Get in touch with us.
 The sooner we begin working on your case, the better your chances of finding complete success in fighting against your charges.

 - Abandoning a Motor Vehicle